 When should I fly in and out?

-We ask the participants to arrive in Madrid the evening before the program starts, Saturday, since we have the Welcome reception at 7pm and due to the early departure of the bus Sunday morning (GREDOS at 8:45 am; ALARCÓN at 8:45 am; VALDELAVILLA at 8:45 am; RASCAFRIA at 9:45 am; EL RANCHO at 9:45 am).
+We ask the participants to arrive in Madrid the evening before the program starts, Saturday, since we have the Welcome reception at 5pm and due to the early departure of the bus Sunday morning.
 Return flights should not be earlier than Friday evening (depending on the venue you will be coming from, give or take 2 hours to get to the airport).
-Here are the estimated times of arrival back in Madrid: GREDOS at 6:30pm, VALDELAVILLA at 7:30pm, RASCAFRIA at 4:30pm and EL RANCHO at 5:00 pm.
+You can find all scheduled departures and arrivals here.

 Where is it?